 It was a muggy Saturday morning, and Devon's team was down by two points.

-The baseball field was slick and wet from the early morning rain, and several of Devon's teammates slipped, slid, and tumbled on their way to home plate.
-Things did not look promising for his team, but, unfortunately, there was nothing that Devon could do to help.
-Devon was the least athletically-talented eight-year-old on his little league baseball team.
+The baseball field was slick and wet from the early morning rain, and several of Devon's teammates slipped, slid, and tumbled their way to home plate.
+Things did not look promising for his team, but unfortunately, there was nothing that Devon could do to help.
+Devon was the least athletically talented eight-year-old on his little league baseball team.
 The boy could see that his father was embarrassed by him.
 Devon saw a boy his age sitting on the bench wearing an old baseball uniform."Who are you?"
 Devon asked.

 "Shane Lucas," the boy said.
 "You like to learn how fo' play baseball really good?"

 "Yeah," Devon answered."I'm kinda junk, das why.
-My father is the coach, but he's a shame of me."
+My father is the coach, but he's ashamed of me."

 "We go, brah; I'll show you how," Shane stood up and motioned to Devon to follow him.

 The two boys disappeared behind the stands.
-No one saw them leave, but by the time Devon returned to join his team, they were now down by only one point.
+No one saw them leave, but they were down by only one point when Devon returned to join his team.
 Devon found his father screaming at his teammates when he tapped him on the back, "Put me in the game," Devon demanded.

 "Put me in the game; I can win this for sure," Devon insisted.